 Add ¼ cup water and a little cardamom.

-Don’t have cardamom?
-You can buy cardamom online or swap it for cinnamon.
+Don't have cardamom?
+You can buy cardamom online or swap in cinnamon.

 Cover the pot and simmer until the pears start to break apart.

 If the pear pieces aren't visibly falling apart after 20 minutes, try pushing against them with the back of a wooden spoon.
 If they fall apart, they're ready.